Wayne Township, Lawrence County, Pennsylvania

 Wayne Township is a township in Lawrence County, Pennsylvania, United States.
 The population was 2,468 at the 2020 census, a decline from the figure of 2,606 tabulated in 2010.

 History

+Wayne Township was originally incorporated in 1845 as part of Beaver County, and in 1849, joined the newly created Lawrence County.
 The township was linked to New Castle, Ellwood City and Pittsburgh in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
-The line closed on 15 June 1931, and the trolleys were replaced by buses.
+The line closed on June 15, 1931, and the trolleys were replaced by buses.

 Geography

 According to the United States Census Bureau, the township has a total area of 16.4 mi2, of which 16.1 mi2 is land and 0.3 mi2, or 1.83%, is water.

-Unincorporated communities in the township include Chewton, Rock Point, and Park Gate.
+Unincorporated communities in the township include Burnstown, Chewton, Rock Point, and Park Gate.

 Recreation

 Recreational areas of Wayne County include McConnells Mill State Park and Pennsylvania State Game Lands Number 148.